danny-avila/LibreChat/docs/deployment/heroku.md

 **Using Heroku Dashboard:**
   - Go to your app's settings page in the Heroku Dashboard.
 Under the "Config Vars" section, add the required environment variables.
-  - Deploy the app to Heroku: Run the following commands to deploy the ChatGPT-Clone project to Heroku:
+  - Deploy the app to Heroku: Run the following commands to deploy LibreChat to Heroku:

 ```
 git remote add heroku https://git.heroku.com/your-app-name.git